Priority Event Scores

 - Computes scores by taking the m = max(all Normalized Indicator Scores over all correlating indicators within a 30 days period).

-- Assigns m as the Priority Event Score for the Email.
+- Assigns that m value as the Priority Event Score for the Email.

 - Extract: TruSTAR automatically parses the submitted emails and extracts specific Observables: